Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - The [PicNRec](https://shop.insidegadgets.com/product/gameboy-camera-picnrec/) by InsideGadget.
 - [GBCamcorder](https://github.com/furrtek/GBCameraProjects/tree/master/GBCamcorder) and [GBLiveCam](https://github.com/furrtek/GBCameraProjects/tree/master/GBLiveCam) by Furrtek, Lo-Fi portable video recorder and USB webcam using a GameBoy Camera cartridge.
 More on the GBCamcorder [here](http://furrtek.free.fr/?a=gbcc).
 - [ArTICam](https://www.cemetech.net/projects/item.php?id=54) by KermMartian, Game Boy Camera Photos with a TI Calculator.
-- [A project from 2001](https://archive.seattlerobotics.org/encoder/200205/gbcam.html), implementing Vision Using a Game Boy Camera on the MRM.
+- [A project from 2001](https://archive.seattlerobotics.org/encoder/200205/gbcam.html) by Dafydd Walters, implementing Vision Using a Game Boy Camera on the MRM.
-- [A project from 2005](http://sophiateam.undrgnd.free.fr/microcontroller/camera/) Game Boy camera / PC - Serial interface.
+- [A project from 2005](http://sophiateam.undrgnd.free.fr/microcontroller/camera/) by lstmarcel, Game Boy camera / PC - Serial interface.
 - [A project from 2012](http://www.pidream.net/2012/08/120805.html), interfacing a M64282FP with an Arduino.
-- [Another project from 2012](https://blog.kemushicomputer.com/2012/12/lsi.html), astrophotography with a M64282FP sensor by downclocking it.
+- [Another project from 2012](https://blog.kemushicomputer.com/2012/12/lsi.html) by 毛虫計算機, astrophotography with a M64282FP sensor by downclocking it.
-- Hacking the [M64282FP](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor) and [M64283FP](https://github.com/Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor) sensors with an Arduino Uno.
+- Hacking the [M64282FP](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor) and [M64283FP](https://github.com/Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor) sensors with an Arduino Uno, by Raphael-Boichot.
 - A [custom sensor PCB](https://github.com/HerrZatacke/M64283FP-Camera-PCB) by HerrZatacke to decrease light leaks and adapt the M642882FP/M64283FP sensors.
 - A [custom sensor PCB](https://facelesstech.wordpress.com/2023/07/03/gameboy-camera-led-flash/) to add a flash to the Camera inspired from this [another one](https://github.com/HDR/Game-Boy-Camera-Flash-Sensor-Module).
 - [Reverse ingineering](https://github.com/AntonioND/gbcam-rev-engineer) of the Game Boy Camera sensor by Antonio Niño Díaz.